SUFONIQ

 How this tends to change depending on where you are

-• Hybrid teams split weeks between a hometown and a city where they keep a secondary address.
+• Hybrid workers split time between a home location and a city where they maintain a secondary address.

-• Housing leases frequently include clauses tied to municipal registration and community integration.
+• Housing leases often include clauses tied to municipal registration and local participation.

 European Union (EU-27)27 countries